AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

       ![Configure the Enters Viewport Event](images/analytics-copyElementSelector.png)

-1. Go back to Launch, and paste this value from the clipboard into the field labeled `Elements matching the CSS selector`.
+1. Go back to tags, and paste this value from the clipboard into the field labeled `Elements matching the CSS selector`.
    1. On a side note, it is up to you to decide how to identify CSS selectors.
 This method is a bit fragile, as certain changes on the page may break this selector.
-Please consider this when using any CSS selectors in Launch.
+Please consider this when using any CSS selectors in tags.
 1. Click **[!UICONTROL Keep Changes]**
    ![Configure the Enters Viewport Event](images/analytics-configEntersViewportEvent.png)